multifs: Allow filesystems to be assigned RADOS namespace as well as pool for metadata and data

 Needs the ability to delete a RADOS namespace.
 See also: https://www.spinics.net/lists/ceph-devel/msg36695.html

-#19 Updated by Patrick Donnelly 3 months ago
+#19 Updated by Patrick Donnelly about 3 years ago

 - Status changed from In Progress to Rejected